 Once the children no longer spend hours a day splashing around in the family swimming pool, one often starts wondering if it is still worthwhile to keep it.
 The idea of filling it up with dirt and returning it as part of the garden could seem wasteful.
 What if one could use this storage space as an underground water tank?
 Couldn’t this be a whole lot more appealing than having several green water tanks littered around the property?

-Swimming pools waste on average up to 500 litres of backwash water per week on cleaning the filtration system.
-Aquarista offers an affordable solution that clarifies backwash water and returns the water safely to the pool.
+Recycle pool backwash water to the pool.
+Swimming pools waste on average up to 500 litres of backwash water per week.
+Aquarista offers an affordable solution to clarify backwash water and return it safely to the pool.

 Backwash water from the pool contains toxic chemicals that are environmentally unfriendly.
-This water is either erroneously wasted to storm water, ending up in rivers and estuaries, or is wasted to sewer placing unnecessary pressure on waste-water treatment plants, which are already over-burdened.
+This water is either erroneously wasted to storm water, ending up in rivers and estuaries, or is wasted to sewer placing unnecessary pressure on waste-water treatment plants.